France

 in France

-Based on the work of Julian de Ajuriaguerra and Giselle Soubiran in the 1950s and 1960s, as well as the tools created by René Zazzo’s team (J. Bergès, N. Galifret-Grangeon, H. Santucci, M. Stambak), the profession of psychomotrician / psychomotor therapist gradually took shape and became a structured and recognized profession.
+Originally based on the work of Julian de Ajuriaguerra and Giselle Soubiran in the 1950s and 1960s, the profession of psychomotor therapist gradually took shape and became a structured and recognized health profession applied in childhood, adolescence, adulthood, and old age with educational, preventive, rehabilitative, and therapeutic applications.

 Turning points